Whether You’re New to Multifamily or Expanding Your Portfolio, These FAQs Will Guide Your Next Step.

-From first-time investors to seasoned syndicators, we’ve answered the most common (and critical) questions about apartment investing, deal structure, and Think Multifamily coaching.
+➡ From first-time investors to seasoned syndicators, we've answered the most common (and critical) questions about apartment investing, deal structure, and what it actually takes to succeed with Think Multifamily's proven coaching.

 Buying and owning properties with multiple housing units (apartments, duplexes, triplexes, etc.) to generate income through rents and appreciation.
 Five units and above is considered commercial and opens us a number of additional loan options.